cube-js/cube/docs/Cube.js-Backend/@cubejs-backend-server-core.md

 ### checkAuth

-Used in both REST and Websocket API.
+Used in both HTTP and Websocket API.
 Can be `async` functon.
 Default implementation parses [JSON Web Tokens (JWT)](https://jwt.io/) in `Authorization` and sets payload to `req.authInfo` if it's verified.
 More info on how to generate such tokens is [here](security#security-context).